DominyGallo/Social-Media-Analysis-2025/README.md

 ![Adaptation - Sub-Region Graph](https://github.com/user-attachments/assets/8655cf6d-bc4d-41f0-b26c-335030eebfae)
 ![Adaptation - Income Level Graph](https://github.com/user-attachments/assets/681b7db4-5052-4a8f-8d22-3c83f4b6b522)

 “Adaptation” reveals a slightly different picture.
-It is similarly least prevalent in Europe, North America, and New Zealand, but Russia and China break from the “mitigation” trend and do make reference to “adaptation.”
+It is similarly the least prevalent in Europe, North America, and New Zealand, but Russia and China break from the “mitigation” trend and do make reference to “adaptation.”
 It is most prevalent in Melanesia, then Central Asia, followed by Northern Africa, Latin America and the Caribbean, South-eastern Asia, and finally Sub-Saharan Africa.
 Within Latin America, interestingly, Brazil includes rather few references while Argentina, Uruguay, Colombia, Ecuador, and Peru include more frequent notes.

 ### Theme 6 Visualizations: Land-Related Discourses